iterating/placenotes/readme.md

 [Live Site](https://placenotes.onrender.com/users/login)

 A loved one arrives at the imposing corporate tower where they are having thier interview, and gets a message:

 "You've got this!
 You're not just qualified for this role; you're the perfect fit.
 Go in there and show them the incredible person I see every day.
 I'm so proud of you and I'm cheering you on all the way. 💖"

 You arrive at Costco, and get a message:

 " 2024.10.25 out of paper towel rolls
 - [ ] eggs
 - [ ] milk
 - [ ] oatmeal
 - [x] cheese got xl pack 10-15
 - [ ] malbec wine "

 It's your Costco shopping list, and it pops up when you arrive at Costco.

 **Placenotes** is a powerful messaging and notetaking app that adds the element of location to your messages.
+It can be used as a notetaking app or a messaging app

 Built with Express and Mongodb
 This is a work in progress.